-Barren-ground caribou are the most abundant subspecies of caribou found the Northwest Territories.
+Barren-ground caribou are the most abundant subspecies of caribou found in the Northwest Territories.
 Various herds range over the taiga forests and tundra of the NWT mainland.

-Many people rely on caribou as a food source and caribou hides are still traditionally tanned and made into clothing such as jackets, gloves and footwear.
+Many people rely on caribou as a food source, and caribou hides are still traditionally tanned and made into clothing such as jackets, gloves and footwear.

 There are several distinct barren-ground caribou herds in the NWT as shown on this map: